-Students may enroll on a full-time or part-time basis.
-Curriculum must be approved by the Graduate Academic Affairs Committee and the Bioengineering Department.
+Students may enroll for the Applied Bioengineering track on a full-time or part-time basis.
+Students may only enroll on a full-time basis for the GMI track.
+All curriculum must be approved by the Graduate Academic Affairs Committee and the Bioengineering Department.
 This is done on a case-by-case basis.

 - A minimum of 24 of the 30 credit hours must be taken at Rice.

 - Nine elective professional-development credit hours

 - Three general elective credit hours

 - Graduate-level MATH, STAT, or CAAM (3 credit hours, 400-level courses may be considered)

 All students must maintain an average GPA of 3.0 or higher.